jaiarobotics/jaiabot/src/doc/markdown/page55_vpn.md

       sudo wg
       sudo ip a show wg_jaia

-- Enable IP forwarding so that machines on the VPN can see each other "through" the server:
+- Enable IP forwarding so that machines on the VPN can see each other "through" the server by editing `/etc/sysctl.conf` and then reboot (or `sysctl -p`):

-      sysctl -w net.ipv4.ip_forward=1
+      net.ipv4.ip_forward = 1

 ### Client